Top 12 Music Therapist Skills to Put on Your Resume

 10. Pro Tools

-Pro Tools is a digital audio workstation software used for recording, editing, and mixing music and sound.
-It is widely used by music therapists for creating, editing, and managing therapeutic music sessions and audio materials.
+Pro Tools is a widely used digital audio workstation for recording, editing, and mixing—reliable for building, refining, and managing therapeutic audio materials.

 Why It's Important